What is Curcumin?

 Uses

-• Turmeric paste applied to the fresh wounds and used for curing for insect bites.
+- Turmeric paste has been traditionally applied to fresh wounds and insect bites in various cultures.